Joshua-Booth/hugo-site/content/about/_index.md

 +++

 {{< aboutIntro >}}
-Hey, I'm Josh a full-stack developer and designer based in Auckland.
+Hey, I'm Josh a junior full-stack developer and designer based in Auckland.
-In December 2019, I graduated with NZ Diploma of Software Development from Techtorium NZIIT.
+In December 2019, I graduated with a NZ Diploma of Software Development from
+<a href="https://techtorium.ac.nz" alt="Techtorium NZIIT" target="_blank" rel="noreffer noopener">Techtorium NZIIT</a>.
 {{< /aboutIntro >}}

 {{< socialMedia >}}